 It doesn’t have to be that way, though.
 Trust me – if you have a big, audacious dream:

 Even if your life is incredibly busy and your finances are in shambles, you can start to make it happen.

+This is the first thing, and this is something you can do immediately.
 It doesn’t have to be specific.
 In fact, it can be as nebulous as you want.
 Here, I’ll do it, too, so you don’t feel alone.

 I’d like to have a book published.

 Just write it down somewhere and think about it.
 Write it on a piece of paper that you keep in your pocket.

 2. Whenever you can add a detail to it, write that detail down

 Seriously.
 Just scribble out the old one and write the addition, or use an arrow to insert a key phrase.
 Keep adding more and more detail to the dream as you think of it.
 Here, I’ll also play along.

 I’d like to write a positive book on personal finances, not necessarily a book about strict advice (since I’m not an expert on it), but on the traps that young people face with money today and how a modern twentysomething can escape a desperate situation.
 I’d like to pitch this idea to a major publishing house, get a big bite on it, and get an advance to actually write the book.